Gillespie algorithm for quantum jump trajectories: Introduction

 where $\mathcal{L}$ is the Liouvillian, $\rho$ the state of the system, $H$ the Hamiltonian, and $\mathcal{D}[L]\bullet = L \bullet L^\dagger - \frac{1}{2} \{L^\dagger L, \bullet\}$ a Lindblad dissipator.

-While a master equation describes the ensemble-averaged evolution of the system's density matrix $\rho(t)$, one can also \emph{unravel} it in terms of specific quantum trajectories~\cite{Wiseman_2009,Carmichael2000}.
-The quantum jump unravelling (QJU), in particular, separates the dynamics into stochastic process, consisting of abrupt jumps occurring at random times, and unitary no-jump evolution in between jumps.
+While the master equation describes the ensemble-averaged evolution of the system's density matrix $\rho(t)$, one can also \emph{unravel} it in terms of specific quantum trajectories~\cite{Diosi1985, Javanainen1986, Diosi_1988, Plenio1998, Wiseman_2009,Carmichael2000}.
+The quantum jump unravelling (QJU), in particular, separates the dynamics into a stochastic process consisting of abrupt jumps occurring at random times, with a unitary no-jump evolution in between.
 The jumps are associated with the terms~$L_k\rho L_k^\dagger$, each representing a possible ``jump channel''.
 The QJU method has been extensively employed in various contexts, for many decades.
 Its main motivation lies in the fact that, in many experimentally relevant systems, the quantum jumps are directly associated with clicks in specific detectors, as is the case, for instance, for photon-detection in optical systems.
-Here, the stochastic dynamics can be used to obtain the full counting statistics of photo-detection~\cite{Kewming2022}.
+Here, the stochastic dynamics can be used to study the emission spectrum~\cite{Marte_1993}, or to obtain the full counting statistics of photo-detection~\cite{Kewming2022}.
 A beautiful recent example is the experiment reported in Ref.~\cite{Fink_2018}, which used photo-detection stochastic trajectories to build up the statistics necessary to demonstrate a driven-dissipative phase transition.
 Similarly, in mesoscopic physics, the QJU can be used to model coherent electron tunneling from quantum dots to metallic leads~\cite{Goan_2001_1,schaller2014,Landi2022}.
 In this case, the jump channels correspond to the injection/extraction of an electron onto/from the quantum dot.
+Finally, the QJU can also be used as a method to simulate the solution $e^{\mathcal{L}t} \rho(0)$ of Eq.~\eqref{M}.